Best Black Friday Apple Watch Deals: Save Up to $120 Right Now

 The Apple Watch Ultra might not be the latest model in the lineup but it's almost identical to the Apple Watch Ultra 2.
 It's also much cheaper thanks to deals like this one.

-The Apple Watch SE is Apple's cheapest Apple Watch but it's still a great option.
+The Apple Watch SE is Apple's budget Apple Watch model but it's still a great option for those new to the platform or wanting to get in on the Apple Watch ecosystem without breaking the bank.

 - 44mm Apple Watch SE (2nd gen): $259 (save $20)